-The project root contains all the directory folders and files for your project.
-Here's how to create and interact with the folder and files within your project.
+The sidebar of the Projet Editor is your Project's root directory.
+It contains all the directories (folders) and files for your Project.
+Here's how to create and interact with the directories and files within your project.

-If you’re on Chrome or Microsoft Edge, you can drag and drop an entire folder from your computer into your Project.
+If you're on Chrome or Microsoft Edge, you can drag and drop an entire directory from your computer into your Project.
+Here's a quick video about uploading in general:

 Creating and Uploading Files